aavegotchi/aavegotchi-wiki/posts/en/staking.md

 Connect your Metamask to Polygon and head over to the [Polygon Staking Page](https://aavegotchi.com/stake-matic) on the Aavegotchi DApp.
 Approve the contract to use your GHST tokens on Polygon.
 Once the transaction goes through, input the amount of GHST you would like to deposit.
 Presto!
 You are done!

+*For every 1 GHST staked in this way, you receive 1 FRENS / Day.*

-### Staking in the GHST-QUICK pool on QuickSwap [Polygon]
+### Staking in the GHST-QUICK pool on QuickSwap

-The fourth method involves transferring GHST tokens from Ethereum Mainnet to Polygon, a layer 2 solution.
+Similar to staking GHST tokens directly, you have to transfer GHST tokens from Ethereum Mainnet to Polygon, a layer 2 solution.

 Do refer to this [Polygon Guide](/polygon) for detailed instructions on how one can configure their Metamask wallet to include Polygon.
 Once that is done, follow the subsequent steps found in the [Polygon Liquidity Migration Incentives post](https://aavegotchi.medium.com/ghst-token-live-on-matic-100k-usd-liquidity-migration-incentives-announced-faq-2590daa25d73).